-Rhododendron Park is an undeveloped park with dual ownership.
-Thirty-two acres are maintained by Island County and ten acres are managed by the Washington State Department of Natural Resources.
-Fort Casey State Park provides maintenance assistance.
-This park is located in dense woods between SR 20 and Patmore Road, and offers primitive camping (five sites) available year round.
-It consists of a ball field, a pump house, restrooms, and a picnic area.
-In the spring, this park displays native rhododendrons in bloom.
+Rhododendron Park is a mixed-use County park.
+This 160-acre park is located in dense woods between SR 20 and Patmore Road, and offers primitive camping and picnicking (ten sites on 28 acres) available from April through September.
+It consists of a 32-acre ball field area, which includes a pump house, restrooms, and a picnic area.
+One hundred acres of the park are forested with mature Douglas fir trees and an extraordinary understory dominated by Rhododendron macrophyllum.
+In the spring, this park is a popular destination when native rhododendrons are in bloom.